Lendava Sports Park

 Lendava Sports Park (Športni park Lendava) is a multi-use stadium in Lendava, Slovenia.
 It is currently used mostly for football matches and is the home ground of NK Nafta 1903.
 The stadium, initially built in 1946, was completely rebuilt in 2006 and has a capacity of 2,000 seats.

-The stadium has a UEFA licence for international matches and is used as one of the main venues for the Slovenian women's national team.
+The stadium has a UEFA licence for international matches and is used as one of the venues for Slovenia's youth national teams.